influxdata/docs-v2/content/influxdb/cloud/account-management/limits.md

 To reduce the chance of unexpected charges and protect the service for all users, InfluxDB Cloud has adjustable service quotas applied per account.

+{{% note %}} Data-in, reads, and deletes are counted in 5 minutes intervals.
+If you send more than your plan's allotted quota, you must wait for 5 minute window interval for additional data to process.
+{{% /note %}}

 _To request higher service quotas, reach out to [InfluxData Support](https://support.influxdata.com/)._

 ### Free Plan